sparkflows/sparkflows-docs/docs/user-guide/reading-writing/reading-json.rst

 Below is the workflow.
 It does the following:

 * Reads data from a json file.
-* Print some sample result.
+* Print the sample result.

 .. figure:: ../../_assets/user-guide/read-write/15.PNG
    :alt: readwrite
    :width: 80%

-Reading from json File
+Reading from JSON File
 ---------------------

-It reads data from a json file using Read json processor.
+It reads data from a json file using the Read JSON processor.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^